-The Department is established in 1984 and engaged in teaching theory and laboratory courses in Engineering Physics to Semester I and Semester II students and presently educating 1000 plus BE students every year.
-In autonomy the department offers a free elective (Electronic Materials and Applications) to students of Semester VI.
+The Department is established in 1984 and engaged in teaching theory and laboratory courses in Engineering Physics to Semester I and Semester II students and presently educating 1200 plus B.Tech. students every year.
+In autonomy the department offers free electives (Electronic Materials and Applications, Laser Technology and Applications) to students of Semester V and VI.
 It prepares and maintains teaching material for all these courses in the form of hard and soft copies.
-The material comprises of lecture notes, supplementary study material, interactive documents, and useful study links.
+The material comprises of lecture notes, supplementary study material, interactive documents and useful study links.

-Department currently has six faculty members (03 Professors, 01 Associate Professor and 02 Assistant professor) and three Supporting staff .
-Four faculty members are Ph.D with area of research Ferroelectrics, Material Science and Polymers.
+Department currently has eight faculty members and four Supporting staff.
+All faculty members are Ph.D. with area of research Ferroelectrics, Material Science and Polymers.

-The faculty members have published about 50 research papers in international and national journals.
-Two text books have also been published.
-They also have a large number of conference papers to their credit.
+The faculty members have published about 70 research papers in International and National Journals, two textbooks and a large number of Conference papers as well as Copyrights, monographs and book chapters to their credit.

-Department has got two well equipped laboratories with two darkrooms for optical experiments.
+Department has got two well equipped laboratories with two dark rooms for optical experiments.
 A Laser room for demonstration experiment on Laser.
-Investment in these Laboratories till date is Rs 3349653=00.
+Investment in these Laboratories till date is around Rs.
+33.5 Lakhs.
 These laboratories provide a comprehensive practical exposure to the students through performance and data analysis.

 To be a well-recognized center with strong foundational focus on basic sciences and humanities to develop budding professionals.